BHFock/BHFock/writing/name_pronunciation.md

 In English, I replace the umlaut ö in my name Björn with oe.
 So, it's [Bjoern](https://www.howtopronounce.com/german/björn) - not Bjorn.
 The linked audio recording helps with pronunciation.
-On birthday cards, I sign as Björn
+On birthday cards, I sign as Björn.